-- 1. Obtain a NURS 496 application from the College of Nursing's website. - 2.
-Make an appointment with the instructor.
+- 1. Obtain a NURS 496 application from the Ross and Carol Nese College of Nursing's (Nese CON) website. - Make an appointment with the instructor.
 The student and faculty member must complete the Request for Assignment to NURS 496 and Section I of the Record of Independent Study, and submit both forms to the Associate Dean for Undergraduate Education for those at UP/HMC, or the Commonwealth Campus Coordinator. - 3.
-The CON Commonwealth Campus Coordinator or the College of Nursing's Associate Dean signs the request and has the course added to the student's schedule.
+The Nese CON Commonwealth Campus Coordinator or the Nese CON's Associate Dean signs the request and has the course added to the student's schedule.
 The student verifies that the course has been added to his or her schedule. - 4.
 A signed copy of the Request for Assignment to NURS 496 and a copy of the Record of Independent Study will be returned to the student and instructor. - 5.
 The completed Record of Independent Study form will be returned to the instructor at the end of the semester; Section II is then completed. - 6.
-Evaluations (Record of Independent Study) are due in the College of Nursing's Academic Affairs Office for UP/HMC (106 Nursing Sciences Bldg) or CON Commonwealth Campus Nursing office within 48 hours after the last day of classes in the semester. - 7.
+Evaluations (Record of Independent Study) are due in the Nese CON's Academic Affairs Office for UP/HMC (106 Nursing Sciences Bldg) or Nese CON Commonwealth Campus Nursing office within 48 hours after the last day of classes in the semester. - 7.
 Final grades must be posted within 48 hours after the last day of classes in the semester.